 1. Students identify a mentor and submit a research proposal for review by the Medical Student Research Committee (MSRC) during the spring semester of their first year.

-2. The student must complete a minimum of 120 hours (3 weeks at 40 hours per week equals 3 credits) in the laboratory or otherwise engaged in the conduct of the approved research project.
+2. The student must complete a minimum of 240 extracurricular hours if continuing an ongoing student research project (or 400 extracurricular hours if new project) in the laboratory or otherwise engaged in the conduct of the approved research project.
 This will be documented on time sheets.
 Students must demonstrate competency in the scientific method throughout the project.

-• If a research topic requires the use of animal or human subjects, radioactivity, or hazardous substances or devices, the appropriate mandated safety courses must be completed.
-These courses are not included in the 120 hours minimum.
+- If a research topic requires the use of animal or human subjects, radioactivity, or hazardous substances or devices, the appropriate mandated safety courses must be completed.
+These courses are not included in the 240 (ongoing) or 400 (new) extracurricular hours minimum.

-• Most investigations will require more than 120 hours of research work.
-Students must understand that the research project will be considered complete when the research topic has been fully investigated with the approval of the mentor, not upon completion of the120 hours.
+- Most investigations will require more than 400 hours of research work.
+Students must understand that the research project will be considered complete when the research topic has been fully investigated with the approval of the mentor, not upon completion of the requisite hours.

-• Lab hours from the summer Medical Student Research Program may not be used towards the completion of the 120-hour minimum but the research accomplished may be included as part of the overall research project.
+- Lab hours from the summer Medical Student Research Program may not be used towards the completion of the 240 (ongoing) or 400 (new) extracurricular hour minimum but the research accomplished may be included as part of the overall research project.

-4. Upon completion of their research projects, the students will be required to submit an abstract to their peers and present a 30-minute presentation, which should be designed to include 10 minutes for questions.
+4. Upon completion of their research projects, the students will be required to deliver a final 30-minute presentation, which should be designed to include 10 minutes for questions.
 Students also are required to submit a full-length paper (minimum of 10 pages in length in standard journal format with illustrations, ideally ready for submission to a scientific journal) to the MSRC for approval.

 5. The mentor will be required to submit a letter noting the student's competence in the scientific method and completion of laboratory requirements, as well as a statement citing the mentor's recommendation for “Research Distinction.”
 MSRC will meet with each candidate and address outstanding questions about the research work and fulfillment of the requirement.